ritz3005/DMRs/README.md

 DMRs were initially identified using the ‘the Bioconductor DMRcate package and verified using comb-p.
 These packages are consistently reported to have the best sensitivity and highest control of false positive rate when compared to other DMR tools.
 A significant DMR can be detected even if there is no genome-wide significant DMP in the region.
 DMRcate identifies DMRs from the tunable kernel smoothing process of association signals.

 This file contains sample DMR scripts for DMRcate and Combp method.
-DMRs using Combp method in R script was given by my collegue Rory Wilson and then adapted for my project.
+R script for finding DMRs using Combp method was given by my collegue Rory Wilson and then adapted for my project.

 Please contact me if you have any questions.